Jorge Quiroga: Post-presidency (2002–present)

 Quiroga in a press conference in late 2019.

-Quiroga ran for president in his own right in the 2005 election, as the candidate for a new right-of-center coalition known as Social and Democratic Power (PODEMOS), which included the bulk of Banzer's former ADN organization.
-His main opponent was the leftist Evo Morales of the Movement Towards Socialism.
+Quiroga ran for president in his own right in the 2005 election, as the candidate for a new right-of-center Social Democratic Power (PODEMOS) alliance, which included the bulk of Banzer's former ADN.
+His main opponent was the leftist Evo Morales of the Movement Toward Socialism.
 Morales won the election and Quiroga finished a distant second place, receiving 28.6% of the vote.

 He has also worked as a consultant for the World Bank and the International Monetary Fund.
 In 2002, he was honored in a tribute exhibit at his alma mater, Texas A&M University.
 He is, as of November 2016, active in the private sector and many international organizations, among them: as vice-president of Club de Madrid with almost 100 former heads of state and government; on the board of Results for Development-R4D in Washington D.C.; as a member of the Inter-American Dialogue and the International Advisory Council of the China Economic Club; and in different capacities on the Global Adaptation Institute, the Foro Iberoamericano and many others.
 He has presided FUNDEMOS since 2002, a Bolivian public policy foundation.
 His areas of expertise are: management of international aid and cooperation for developing countries; macroeconomic policy; constitutional, legal and institutional reforms; private and official external debt restructuring and relief; programs to reduce drug trafficking and cocaine production; and broadly in South American public policy, trade, economics, finance and banking, integration, politics and development issues.

 In 2010 he was charged with libel and slander.
 He accused the management of the public banking group Banco Unión S.A. of corruption, money laundering, and mismanagement.
 In the first instance, he was sentenced to two years and eight months in prison.
 According to the constitution, this means he can no longer run for public office.
 However, Quiroga filed an appeal.